Updated on August 25, 2020

 Does Hair Dye Kill Head Lice?

 We receive many phone calls from baffled moms asking us how is it possible that they have head lice when they recently had their hair dyed?
-The answer is: hair dye may kill head lice, but it does not have any effect on nits (lice eggs) in the hair.
+Some wonder since they did not notice an infestation previously do lice like dyed, colored or color treated hair?
+Others, after discovering their child has lice, want to know can you get lice if you dye your hair?
+When it comes to hair dye and lice, they are not drawn to hair that has been dyed, however, they are not repelled by it either.
+Hair dye may kill head lice, but it does not have any effect on nits (lice eggs) in the hair.
 As long as there are still nits in the hair, you have an active infestation. (we will explain that soon).

-While the combination of these two chemicals may be instrumental in killing lice at home or in a salon, hair dye will do nothing to get rid your hair lice because you are still harboring a head full of nits.
+While the combination of these two chemicals may be instrumental in killing lice at home or in a salon, hair dye will do nothing to get rid of lice because you are still harboring a head full of nits.

 Can Hair Dye Kill Nits

 Nits have such a tough shell that the dye cannot penetrate it.
 In fact, no chemicals including prescription lice treatment, over-the-counter lice shampoo, home remedies, or chlorine will kill the nits because they cannot seep in to kill the baby louse inside.
-That means that you can use the strongest hair dye available and you will not eliminate the lice infestation.
+That means that you can use the strongest hair dye available and you will not eliminate the lice infestation or increase your chances of getting lice.

 Any nits that remain in the hair will hatch and mature and start to lay more eggs; you will have many future generations of lice within a month.
 Nits must be physically removed from the hair via combing and/or picking.